codacy/codacy-ruff/docs/description/EM101_raw-string-in-exception.md

 Fix is sometimes available.
 ## What it does
 Checks for the use of string literals in exception constructors.
+In preview, this rule checks for byte string literals in exception constructors.
 ## Why is this bad?
 Python includes the raise in the default traceback (and formatters like Rich and IPython do too).